 How Accurate are the Cost Estimates of Numbeo and Expatistan?

 Whenever we look at places to stay for long-term destinations, one of the items we look at is cost.
 While we’d love to be the high-rolling ballers who rock up to Saint Tropez in our yachts, that’s not really how we roll.
-We’re fans of geographic arbitrage, where we can get the same or a better quality of living than we can when we’re back home in Texas (for example, as I’m writing this, the high in our hometown today will be 104 degrees, whereas it’s going to be 73 degrees in Istanbul…quality of life WIN!).
+We’re fans of geographic arbitrage, where we can get the same or a better quality of living than we can when we’re back home in Texas (for example, when I first published this, the high in our hometown was 104 degrees, whereas it was 73 degrees in Istanbul…quality of life WIN!).

 I’m a big fan of using the website Numbeo for getting an estimate of how much a place will cost compared to our baseline at home.
 For the purposes of this evaluation, I am also going to compare the cost of living as provided by Expatistan.